-“Wherever I perform, I love the audience, stage, hall, city and country,” he said in an interview earlier this year with the online magazine Interlude.
+“Wherever I perform, I love the audience, stage, hall, city and country,” he said in a recent interview with the online magazine Interlude.
 “No matter whether it is at Carnegie Hall, the Musikverein in Vienna, a tiny hall in some French village or in any Russian region, I feel great everywhere and every concert is pure happiness for me.”

-His journey to the world’s great stages began during childhood while growing in a musical household. “‘There was a lot of music in our home,” he said.
+His journey to the world’s great stages began during childhood while growing in a musical household. “‘There was a lot of music in our home,” said Matsuev, a native of Irkutsk in Siberia.
 “My parents are musicians.
 My father wrote music, and my mother gave music lessons.
 For as long as I can remember, our home was really welcoming.
 My great-grandfather played the violin, and my grandpas and grandmas played the guitar and the accordion.
 I can play 10 different instruments myself — not as well as the piano, but I do play them.”

 Matsuev always knew that he wanted to be a pianist.
 “I loved performing,” he said.
 “When I performed for my friends, for family guests, it was the best part of the day — when I came to the stage for a concert.
 And now it is the same.
 The day is empty if I do not have a performance.”